 Are real estate agent fees negotiable?

-Occasionally, agents offer discounts if you both sell and buy through their agency.
-Or, you can ask for a lower fee if the agent provides fewer services than normal.
+You can also ask for a lower fee if the agent provides fewer services than normal.
 For example, if you only hire them for one part of the sale process or the home is already move-in ready.

-Do you have to pay commission if your home doesn’t sell?
+Do I have to pay commissions if my house doesn’t sell?

 What is dual agency?

-Dual agency is when a real estate agent represents the buyer and a seller in the same transaction.
-It’s illegal in several states and is not practiced often since there is potential for a big conflict of interest.
+Dual agency means a real estate agent represents both the buyer and the seller in a real estate transaction.
+It’s illegal in several states since there’s the potential for a conflict of interest.
 It’s best for the buyer and the seller to have separate representation.

 The Bottom Line